FranUrsus/TimeSeriesImaging/README.md

 ### Data preparation for deep learning model training

-The Gramm matrix images of the weekly consumption time series will be stored in a folder with the name of the class they belong to (next day cluster).
+The Gramm Summation, Difference and Markov images channels for each weekly consumption time series will be stored in a folder with the name of the class they belong to (next day consumption cluster).

 next_day_cluster_0 .. next_day_cluster_n